mtrudel/bandit/README.md

   adapters
 * [x] `0.3.x` series: Implement HTTP/2 adapter
 * [x] `0.4.x` series: Re-implement HTTP/1.x adapter
-* [ ] `0.5.x` series: Implement WebSocket extension (in progress!)
+* [x] `0.5.x` series: Implement WebSocket extension & Phoenix support
-* [ ] `0.6.x` series: Comprehensive performance optimization & telemetry coverage
+* [ ] `0.6.x` series: Comprehensive performance optimization & telemetry coverage (in progress)
 * [ ] `0.7.x` series: Enhance startup options, general quality-of-life issues
 * [ ] `0.8.x` series: Bake-in.
 Ready for general use, with a caveat that we're still not 1.0
 * [ ] `1.x` series: Ready for general use, without reservation

 ## Using Bandit With Phoenix

-As of Bandit 0.5.7, Bandit fully supports Phoenix.
+Bandit fully supports Phoenix.
 Phoenix applications which use WebSockets for features such as Channels or LiveView require Phoenix 1.7 or later.

 Using Bandit to host your Phoenix application couldn't be simpler: